3F/web.vsSBE/_doc/Examples/Errors.Stop build.md

 ## A more flexible actions

-You can also configure specific projects, configurations, specific errors and many others with available settings for this.
+You can also configure specific projects, configurations, specific errors and many other with available settings for this.

 Also as variant you can use - [MSBuild](../../Scripts/MSBuild/) & [SBE-Scripts](../../Scripts/SBE-Scripts/) for manual work with termination build or some additional actions before/after this.